 Here’s how to enter: Submit a comment to this blog to share your super-secret pen name.
 To figure it out, combine the word Scribbles + Mc + the main word in the title of the last book you read.
+(Update: Congratulations to Elizabeth, our lucky winner!)
 Submit your comment by Wednesday, April 24, to be included in our random drawing.
 Good luck!

 Mark your calendar for these timely reading celebrations: